 - Footwear: Only wear proper-fitting footwear with good arch support

 - Supports: Use foot and arch supports, as well as heel cups and wedges, for pain relief

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult foot doctor about your specific condition.
 Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Heel Pain treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.

 New York, NY 10010